 - Aphids and whitefly are still active.
-Be vigilant and spray with Tui Insect Control for Flowers, or if infestations are small blast them off with the hose.
+Be vigilant and spray with a suitable insect spray, or if infestations are small blast them off with the hose.

 - It's important to keep an eye on watering at this time and keep the soil moist to prevent plants from wilting.